 \section{Abstract}

 Let $G$ be the automorphism group of a regular right-angled building $X$.
 The ``standard uniform lattice" $\G_0 \leq G$ is a canonical graph product of finite groups, which acts discretely on $X$ with quotient a chamber.
 We prove that the commensurator of $\Gamma_0$ is dense in $G$.
-For this, we develop a technique of ``unfoldings" of complexes of groups.
+This result was also obtained by Haglund \cite{H_FI}.
+For our proof, we develop carefully a technique of ``unfoldings" of complexes of groups.
 We use unfoldings to construct a sequence of uniform lattices $\G_n \leq G$, each commensurable to $\G_0$, and then apply the theory of group actions on complexes of groups to the sequence $\G_n$.
-As further applications of unfoldings, we determine exactly when the group $G$ is nondiscrete, and we prove that $G$ acts strongly transitively on $X$.
+As further applications of unfoldings, we determine exactly when the group $G$ is nondiscrete, and prove that $G$ acts strongly transitively on $X$.